 If you do want to join me at the launch, here’s the scoop.

 - Please only come if you are vaccinated (my party rule not the Ale House).

 - I have reserved the partially outdoor Cider Hall (see map at bottom of home page) and will be there from 4-6 pm or so with my box of books and my able helper.
 We will both be wearing Kn-95 masks the entire time.
 Masks are required at the Ale and Cider House unless you are sitting in your personal space and enjoying a beverage (and I have extra Kn-95s if needed).
 You may purchase a signed book, please bring cash (12.95 for Humanity’s Grace, $14.95 for Beyond the Ripples if you still need it or $13.95 for My Music Man.
 Any two for $25), Venmo account or check if you can.
 I can accept a card but would prefer not to if possible.
 You can say “hi”, buy a book, take a cookie to go and take off if that choice is most comfortable.

-- If you want to stick around to purchase and enjoy a cider or ale or soft drink (or hot tea provided by me) and visit with your party or others at a distanced table – great!
+- If you want to stick around to purchase and enjoy a cider or ale or soft drink or tea or coffee (the Ale House coffee bar is once again available) and visit with your party or others at a distanced table – great!
 The amazing owner has agreed if some are more comfortable taking their drink to the outdoor (where the fire pit is for those who know this place) “beer garden” you are invited to do so.
 I will look forward to chatting with you!

 - At some point shortly after 4 pm I will share a few words about why I wrote the book using the house mic (and masked) in the Cider Hall…and maybe give a shout out to my writing group.

 - And that is it!
 Whew…for now.
 RSVP on Facebook if you like, don’t worry if not.